-NOTE: Currently there is a waiting list for admission into the Respiratory Therapy Program.
+NOTE: Currently there is a waiting list for admission into the Respiratory Therapy Technology (RTT) Program.
 You will not be able to apply directly to the program.
-All potential RTT students must contact the department firstname.lastname@example.org with their name and address to be placed on the waiting list.
+All potential RTT students must contact the department email@example.com with their name and address to be placed on the waiting list.
 The department will e-mail you back to confirm that your email was received and provide additional information regarding the program.
-The current waiting list is for Fall 2021.
+The current waiting list is for Fall 2022.
+Admission into the program does not guarantee you a seat in the actual Respiratory Therapy classes.
+The Respiratory Therapy program is a day program only.
+There are no evening/weekend RTT courses.

 Upon completing the requirements listed below, students receive the Associate in Applied Science (A.A.S.) degree and are eligible to take the Certification and Registry Examinations given by the National Board for Respiratory Care, Inc.